 Underpinning the implementation of this prohibitive instrument, were several operational incentives.
 Rebels and insurgents must have support in terms of information, materials and refuge, often relying on the civilian population or external funders.
 And they must be able to recruit members and maintain their loyalty.

 When these needs are met without much thinking or effort, the goodwill of the civilian population becomes inconsequential.

-Research by Elisabeth Jean Wood and Dara Kay Cohen provides important evidence that armed groups' organizational orientation plays a causal role in whether or not they commit large scale sexual violence.
-Cohen has shown for example, that gang-rape is a function of the socialization of armed groups which rely on forced abduction to recruit their members.
+Research by Elisabeth Jean Wood and Dara Kay Cohen provides important evidence that armed groups’ organisational orientation plays a causal role in whether or not they commit large scale sexual violence.
+Cohen has shown for example, that gang-rape is a function of the socialisation of armed groups which rely on forced abduction to recruit their members.

 These findings pose troubling questions about how the world can end sexual violence in conflict.
 For one thing, along with moral outrage, we need to block the flow of materials, weapons and political support to armed groups that carry-out these abuses.